Wondering What Telescope To Buy?

 Note:

-• I am not sponsored by any manufacturers.
+• I am not sponsored by any manufacturers, but these are affiliate links.

-• For non-go-to telescopes for deep-sky viewing, this chart generally follows the: “get the largest Dobsonian you can afford” rule.
+• For non-go-to telescopes for deep-sky viewing, I generally follow the: “get the largest Dobsonian you can afford” rule.

 • Mak telescopes provide wonderful views, but their high focal lengths make viewing large star clusters challenging.
 Finding deep-sky objects at high magnification is often a challenge with these telescopes when not connected to a go-to system.
-That’s why I’ve largely restricted this class of telescope to the first column.
 However, because these telescopes are quite compact, I often recommend them as portable telescopes.

 • Some Dobsonian telescopes have finderscopes instead of bullseye finders like Telrads or Rigel Quikfinders.
 If you get a Dobsonian with a finderscope, you’ll probably want to upgrade to a bullseye finder.
 This will make finding targets much easier.